Wagga Wagga: Transport

 Busabout Wagga Wagga provides bus services from most Wagga Wagga suburbs to the CBD 365 days a year, including public holidays.

-Allen's Coaches of Coolamon and Junee Buses provide weekday connections to Coolamon (routes 1W, 2W and 3W) and Junee (routes 21-25) respectively.
+Allen's Coaches of Coolamon and Junee Buses provide weekday connections to Coolamon (routes 1W, 2W and 3W) and Junee (routes 21–25) respectively.

 Wagga Radio Cabs run taxis 24/7 in the city with taxi ranks at Station Place, Forsyth Street, Gurwood Street, Wagga Wagga Base Hospital and Kooringal Mall.

 Baylis Street in the CBD was a thoroughfare for the Olympic Highway until the Gobbagombalin Bridge (referred to locally as the Gobba Bridge and is believed to be the longest continuous-span viaduct in New South Wales) about 6 km northwest of the CBD was opened on 26 July 1997.
 The Sturt Highway passes through the centre of Wagga Wagga.

 Rail

-Wagga Wagga railway station is located on the Sydney–Melbourne railway line with twice daily XPT rail services provided by NSW TrainLink, the state owned passenger rail service.
+Wagga Wagga railway station is located on the Main Southern railway line with twice daily XPT rail services provided by NSW TrainLink, the state owned passenger rail service.

 Airport

-Wagga Wagga Airport at Forest Hill has scheduled daily flights to Sydney and Melbourne operated by two carriers, Rex Airlines and QantasLink bringing approximately 210,000 passengers through the region every year.
+Wagga Wagga Airport at Forest Hill has scheduled daily flights to Sydney, Melbourne and Brisbane operated by two carriers, Rex Airlines and QantasLink bringing approximately 210,000 passengers through the region every year.
 Coupled with Rex's major maintenance base and the Australian Airline Pilot Academy (AAPA), the Airport is one of the busiest in regional Australia.
 The airport itself is owned by the Royal Australian Air Force and the civil side is leased by the Wagga Wagga City Council.
-The sealed runway can cater for aircraft up to Boeing 737-300 and Airbus A321.
+The sealed runway can cater for aircraft up to Boeing 737-800 and Airbus A321.